ariannatobias/DVote/README.md

 # DVote
-A Web3-Based Voting Framework with zk-SNARK Privacy on Ethereum
+## A Web3-Based Voting Framework with zk-SNARK Privacy on Ethereum
+DVote is a secure, transparent, and privacy-preserving blockchain-based voting application.
+By integrating zero-knowledge proofs (zk-SNARKs), Ethereum smart contracts, and a React.js frontend, the system allows voters to cast anonymous votes while maintaining full on-chain auditability and real-time result updates.
+The platform features role-based access control, seamless wallet integration (MetaMask), and protection against double voting through cryptographic nullifiers.

 ## Running as Admin (Local Setup)